byojelly/Library_Inventory_CRUD/spec.md

 - [x] Ensure that users can't modify content created by other users
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [X] Include user input validations
-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [X] Display validation failures to user with error message (example form URL e.g. /posts/new) 1-28-18 Implemented however not always working
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
 - [X] You have a large number of small Git commits